macalimlim/ftw/README.md

 $ ftw new my-awesome-game # this creates a new project using the default template
 $ ftw new my-awesome-game default # same as above
 $ ftw new my-awesome-game /path/to/custom/template # creates a new project using a custom template
+$ ftw new my-awesome-game default v1.2.0 # creates a new project with the default template using a specified tag

 ```
-> Note: The custom template should have same structure as the [default template](https://github.com/macalimlim/godot-rust-template)
+> Note: The custom template should have same structure as the [default template](https://github.com/macalimlim/godot-rust-template).
+Using a tag assumes you have created tags in your template repository, just like [here](https://github.com/macalimlim/godot-rust-template/releases)

 ### ftw class &lt;class-name&gt; [node-type]
 #### Creates a class